 The mom in this Q&A has had a tough divorce and her toddler is reacting.
 Here are some ideas on how to handle the situation.

-My son, now 2 years old, is extremely clingy and will not play on his own…
+My son, now two years old, is extremely clingy and will not play on his own…

 I separated from my husband almost a year ago.
 I haven’t lived with him since May.
-When my ex and I were together he was never home due to work and when I left he fought me for custody and made it so I could hardly have my son by putting a protection order against my boyfriend.
-So my son has had a lot of changes which could be the reason for the clingy attitude.
+When my ex and I were together, he was never home due to work, and when I left, he fought me for custody and made it so I could hardly have my son by putting a protection order against my boyfriend.
+So my son has had a lot of changes which could be the reason for his clingy attitude.

 Tips To Help Clingy Toddler After Separation

 I am sorry to hear about your tough times.
 I hope a least the custody issues have been solved now and that there is a possibility for all of you to get into some kind of routine.